arillo/silverstripe-cleanutilities/docs/en/_old/Clean_Models.md

 #Clean Models
 __written by Arillo__

 All models in this module are mainly used by its corresponding [Model Decorators](Model_Decorators).
 They are mostly wrappers for File (sub-)classes and they add a relation to the belonging page in a one-to-many fashion.
+All these classes provide a function DataObjectManager uses.
+If you extend a CleanModel you can implement the **updateCMSFields_forPopup** function to update its CMS fields:

 	// in subclass of a CleanModel extend form´s fieldset like this: public function updateCMSFields_forPopup(FieldSet &fields)